sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst.txt

     :autograde: unittest
     :datafile: turtleClasses.jar

     Try changing the code below to create a ``World`` object with 300x400 pixels.
     Where is the turtle placed by default?
-What parameters do you need to pass to the ``Turtle`` constructor to put the turtle at the top right corner?
-Experiment and find out.
+What parameters do you need to pass to the ``Turtle`` constructor to put the turtle near the top right corner?
+Recall that (0,0) is the top left corner.
+Experiment with different initial locations for the turtle.
 What happens if you mix up the order of the parameters?

     (If the code below does not work in your browser, you can also copy the code into
     this |repl link| (refresh page after forking if it gets stuck) or download the files |github| to use